tidev/alloy/README.md

 After these steps, you can now run your projects in Titanium Studio.
 Be aware when working with an Alloy project that all files in your **Resources** directory are subject to being overwritten.
 All your work should be done in your project's **app** folder.

-If your new to Titanium development there is a web based guide to building your first app.
-To view the guide download the Alloy repository as a zip file.
-In the docs/Alloy-bootstrap/folder you'll find the guide.
+If your new to Titanium development there is a web based guide to building your first Alloy app.
+To view the guide download the Alloy repository as a zip file, then open the zip file and in the docs/Alloy-bootstrap/folder you'll find the guide.

 Environment requirements:
 	Titanium SDK  2.1.0 and greater